strongloop/loopback/docs/apiexplorer.md

 Cool, we can invoke the REST APIs without writing code!

-You might be curious about the magic behind.
-Let's uncover a bit for you.
+You might be curious about the magic behind it all.
+Let's reveal a bit for you.

 ### REST API specs